 We donned our fluorescent safety vests and hard hats and hiked up into the white marble mountain.

+I should say, inside the mountain.
+We learn everyday on our trips, I had no idea of the process for mining the marble.
 The big deal here is that it has been going on for two thousand years and our guide tells us that less than .001% of the marble has been taken.
 We also understand that Michelangelo and other Medieval masters stood here, personally selected their finest, statue quality stone and supervised its recovery.
 Neat deal to be here also.

 Our day ended as usual, eating good food we’ve never seen before and having more DOCG.
 Life is better than it should be.